neda-noor-m/DataEngineeringZoomCamp/Homeworks/homework2.md

 ----------------------------------------------------------------------------------------------

-6- How would you configure the timezone to New York in a Schedule trigger?
+6- How would you configure the timezone to New York in a Schedule trigger?<br>
-1- Add a timezone property set to EST in the Schedule trigger configuration 2- Add a timezone property set to America/New_York in the Schedule trigger configuration 3- Add a timezone property set to UTC-5 in the Schedule trigger configuration 4- Add a location property set to New_York in the Schedule trigger configuration
+1- Add a timezone property set to EST in the Schedule trigger configuration<br>
+2- Add a timezone property set to America/New_York in the Schedule trigger configuration<br>
+3- Add a timezone property set to UTC-5 in the Schedule trigger configuration<br>
+4- Add a location property set to New_York in the Schedule trigger configuration<br>

+**ANSWER: 2**